Canadian Premier League: Other competitions featuring CPL clubs

 All Canadian Premier League teams also participate in Canada's domestic cup competition – the Canadian Championship.
-CPL teams compete against Canadian teams in Major League Soccer and Tier 3 league champions for a berth in the CONCACAF Champions League.
-Beginning in 2023, the CPL regular season and playoff champion also qualify for the Champions League.
+CPL teams compete against Canadian teams in Major League Soccer and Tier 3 league champions for a berth in the CONCACAF Champions Cup.
+Since 2023, the CPL regular season and playoff champion have also qualified for the Champions Cup.

-From 2019 to 2022, one CPL club participated in the CONCACAF League and competed against teams from Central America and the Caribbean for one of six spots in the CONCACAF Champions League.
+From 2019 to 2022, one CPL club participated in the CONCACAF League and competed against teams from Central America and the Caribbean for one of six spots in the CONCACAF Champions Cup.
 For the 2019 edition only, this slot was granted to one of the league's 'inaugural teams' (FC Edmonton, Forge FC, or Valour FC) based on their home and away matches in the 2019 spring season.
 In all other editions, the berth was awarded to the previous year's playoff champion.

 Forge FC represented the CPL in CONCACAF League on three occasions.
 In the 2021 CONCACAF League, Forge advanced to the semi-finals of the competition to qualify for the 2022 CONCACAF Champions League, becoming the first CPL club to do so.